‘Marin County Jane Doe,’ whose body was found in Tiburon in 1966, has been identified

 Authorities at the time believed she had been in the underbrush for at least eight to 10 weeks.

-DNASolves announced that in 2022, the Sheriff’s Office, working with the California Department of Justice, submitted evidence to Othram, which developed “an ultra-sensitive DNA profile using forensic-grade genome sequencing” that led to relatives of the woman.
+DNASolves announced that in 2022, the Sheriff’s Office, working with the state Department of Justice, submitted evidence to Othram, which developed “an ultra-sensitive DNA profile using forensic-grade genome sequencing” that led to relatives of the woman.

 One of the woman's identifying characteristics was a stainless or silver medical implant in her eye socket, which drew online speculation of abuse, but the Websleuths user said their mother had been in a car accident and had surgery.